-The online course will, over five sessions, provide an overview of the LNG business in 2021 with a commercial focus but technical and shipping will also be covered.
-It will consider the outlook for the business over the period to 2035 in terms of markets, sources of supply, pricing and trading.
-It is designed for newcomers to LNG and those who want to refresh their knowledge or have experience in one part of the business or one region and want to widen their knowledge.
+The online course will, over 6 sessions, provide an overview of the LNG business in 2022 with a commercial focus but technology and shipping will also be covered.
+It will consider the outlook for the business over the period to 2040 in terms of markets, sources of supply, pricing and trading and the response to energy transition.
+It is designed not only for newcomers to LNG but also those who want to refresh their knowledge or who have experience in one part of the business or one region and want to widen their knowledge.

 Benefits of attending:

 - Understand LNG chain technologies, costs, economics and safety

 - Appreciate how the LNG business is changing and the implications for those working in the business

 - Gain insights into LNG pricing and how it is evolving